Skip to content

 Healthcare is one of the fastest growing sectors, and medical assistants are that glue that keeps many clinics from falling apart.
 They do everything from take patient vitals to help with minor surgical procedures.

 It’s a profession that provides the human contact of health care without the 10-year commitment to medical school.
-New openings for assistants are indeed projected as the healthcare industry continues to grow quickly, with recent BLS data showing more than 110,000 new job postings.
+New openings for assistants are indeed projected as the healthcare industry continues to grow rapidly, with recent BLS data showing 15% projected growth through 2034 — much faster than average.
+Worth noting for 2026: medical assistant median pay was approximately $44,200 per year.

 6. Phlebotomist